trinodb/trino/docs/src/main/sphinx/functions/math.rst

     Compute the Normal cdf with given mean and standard deviation (sd):  P(N < v; mean, sd).
     The mean and value v must be real values and the standard deviation must be a real and positive value.

+.. function:: chiSquaredCdf(df, value) -> double

+    Compute the Chi-square cdf with given df (degrees of freedom) parameter: P(N < value; df).
+    The df parameter must be a positive real number, and value must be a non-negative real value (both of type DOUBLE).

+.. function:: inverseChiSquaredCdf(df, p) -> double

+    Compute the inverse of the Chi-square cdf with given df (degrees of freedom) parameter for the cumulative probability (p): P(N < n).
+The df parameter must be positive real values.
+The probability p must lie on the interval [0, 1].